harambe-dev/harambecoin/doc/pre-release-notes.md

 Updates:
 --------
 - Source code updated to litecoin v0.8.x branch
-- Maturity currently set at 12 blocks, needs to be 120 (min) for real network
-- 1 billion coins max
 - uses boilerplate diff retarget and block rewards -> this needs major updates
 - DNS Seeds set to null; need to set up nodes for actual network
 - No genesis block created in this update for either network